 UNICEF is providing support for treatment centers and hopes to save lives by providing medical supplies and educating people on health and hygiene.

 UNICEF is working to improve the situation in Somalia.
-In addition to providing 400,000 people with vouchers good for a daily water supply, it are also digging wells and providing water, sanitation and hygiene kits, along with drums of chlorine to improve the water quality in Somalia.
+In addition to providing 400,000 people with vouchers good for a daily water supply, it is also digging wells and providing water, sanitation and hygiene kits, along with drums of chlorine to improve the water quality in Somalia.

 – Mary Barringer